varabyte/kobweb-templates/examples/jb/counter/README.md

 [here](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Web/Getting_Started).

 Even though Kobweb provides a extra functionality that you can use, this project doesn't use most of them (note the lack of dependencies in the project's `build.gradle.kts` file), and that's OK!
-Being a thin shim around Web Compose is a perfectly acceptable use-case for this framework.
+Being a thin shim around Compose for Web is a perfectly acceptable use-case for this framework.

 ---